TrueNASTrueNAS Nightly Development Documentation

 Direction(Required) Select the direction of the flow of data to the remote host.
 Options are:

-• Push - During a push, the dataset transfers to the remote module.
+• Push - During a push, the dataset copies data to the remote module.

-• Pull - During a pull, the dataset stores files from the remote system.
+• Pull - During a pull, the dataset stores data copied from the remote system.

 • Description(Optional) Enter a description of the rsync task.